totvs/thf-cli/README.md

 ### new

-The *new* command initialize a project to you start your development more quickly with the THF already set up ready to run!
+This command initialize a project to you start your development more quickly with the THF already set up ready to run!

 ```
 thf new <projectName> --template <template> --title <title>